 After updating your environment variables, open a new command prompt window (closing and reopening is essential).
 Type python and press Enter.
 You should see the Python interpreter start up, indicating that Python has been successfully added to your PATH.

-Once you’ve completed these steps, you’ll be able to run Python from any command prompt or terminal window on your Windows 11 machine.
+Once youโve completed these steps, youโll be able to run Python from any command prompt or terminal window on your Windows 11 machine.

 Tips for Adding Python to Path Windows 11

-• Always download the latest version of Python from the official website to avoid security issues.
+- Always download the latest version of Python from the official website to avoid security issues.

-• Don’t forget to check the “Add Python to PATH” box during installation to save yourself some hassle.
+- Donโt forget to check the โAdd Python to PATHโ box during installation to save yourself some hassle.

-• If you need to install multiple versions of Python, consider using a version manager like pyenv.
+- If you need to install multiple versions of Python, consider using a version manager like pyenv.

-• Always restart your command prompt after making changes to environment variables for them to take effect.
+py -3.9(or whatever your version is) to specify which Python version to run if you have multiple versions installed. - Always restart your command prompt after making changes to environment variables for them to take effect.

 Frequently Asked Questions